Skip to main content

 What trainings do you currently have available?

-Professionals working with people who use substances, including substance-use treatment professionals and chemical dependency counselors, mental health counselors, psychotherapists, social workers, case managers, nurses, physicians.
+Professionals working with people who use substances, including substance-use treatment professionals and chemical dependency counselors, mental health counselors, psychotherapists, social workers, case managers, nurses, and physicians.

-How can I register?
+How do I register?

 Can I set up a training specifically for my organization?